MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 ![Reconnaissance against RonHD's account](media/playbook-lateral-sekurlsa-logonpasswords-ronhd_discovery.png)

 From the results, we learn RonHD is a member of the "Helpdesk" Security Group.
-Not particularly useful, but we know RonHD gives us privileges that come with his account *and* with that of the Helpdesk security group.
+Not particularly useful, but we know RonHD gives us privileges that come with his account *and* with that of the Helpdesk Security Group.

 ### Mimikatz sekurlsa::pth